What is Psoriasis? And How to Treat It

 How Is Psoriasis Managed?

 The bad news is that psoriasis is a chronic condition that cannot be cured.
-That said, most types of psoriasis “come and go.”
-You may have a flare for a few weeks or months and then have it subside.
-There are also certain products that can help control the symptoms during a flare.
-Some can even be picked up over the counter, like CeraVe’s Psoriasis Cleanser and Psoriasis Moisturizing Cream.
+That said, you may have a flare for a few weeks or months and then have it subside.
+There are also certain products that can help control the symptoms during a flare-up.
+Talk to your dermatologist about a treatment plan that’s right for you.